veekaybee/veekaybee.github.io/_posts/2018-03-12-installing-python-is-hard.md

 is feeling.

+If you are a senior person and have junior people that you work or interact on online forums with, it's a good idea to keep these things in mind.
 The people that have been most important to me in my career are the ones who were able to help me navigate through the maze of questions I had and turn my own mental model to decrease the amount of unknown unknowns I had.
-Even in the short time since I was a beginner, programming has both become easier, and  exponentially harder.

 The good news, though, is that we were all beginners once, and we have the power to remember how frustrating things can be, and make it easier for the next person coming up.
 We can imagine how it felt and say, "yeah, that sucks, here let me explain this to you," and be the person we needed when we were on our fifth millionth Stack Overflow search.